 Eve Zaremba is the author of six mystery novels featuring lesbian private detective, Helen Keremos.
+Now 40 years after she arrived on the scene, Helen Keremos has returned in a graphic novel, Work for a Million—adaptation written by Amanda Deibert, illustrated by Selena Goulding and published by McClelland & Stewart.
 Her memoir, The Broad Side, Reflections on a Long Life, was published in 2015.

 Active in the Women’s Liberation Movement in the seventies and eighties, Zaremba was a founding member of the Broadside collective which produced a monthly feminist paper in Toronto from 1979 to 1989.
 She has written articles and reviews in a number of other publications.
 In 1972, Zaremba selected and edited an early work of feminist non-fiction, The Privilege of Sex, A Century of Canadian Women (Anansi).